Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: The Statsformer Framework

+\emph{Statsformer} integrates LLM-derived feature priors into supervised learning via a principle we term \emph{validated prior integration}.
+In this framework, semantic priors supplied by a foundation model act as an \emph{inductive bias} for supervised learning models, while empirical risk validation determines how strongly we should rely on that bias.
 Specifically, we consider an ensemble of statistical learning methods (e.g., Lasso, XGBoost), referred to as \emph{base learners}.
 A foundation model provides an external feature-level prior $ V = (v_1,\dots,v_p) \in [0,\infty)^p . $ For each base learner, the prior $V$ is injected into the learning process (e.g., via feature weights or weighted regularization).
 The strength of the prior is controlled by a monotone transformation of $V$ parameterized by $\alpha \ge 0$: when $\alpha = 0$, the prior is uniform, and larger values of $\alpha$ impose stronger prior influence.
 We consider $\alpha \in \mathscr{A}$, a finite set that includes $\alpha=0$.

 We then construct a stacking ensemble over all base learners and prior strengths $\alpha \in \mathscr{A}$, fit via cross-validation.
 The final predictor is a convex combination of the ensemble components, with data-driven weights that calibrate the influence of semantic priors relative to prior-free learners.